 The Dodd-Frank Act and related SEC rules require disclosure of the use of tin, tantalum, tungsten and gold, known as conflict minerals, in products manufactured by public companies.
 These rules require a reasonable country of origin inquiry to determine whether such minerals originated from the Democratic Republic of Congo (the "DRC") or an adjoining country and, under some circumstances, whether such minerals helped finance the armed conflict in the DRC.
 Conflict minerals disclosures are required to be filed annually.
 There are costs associated with complying with these disclosure requirements, including costs to determine the origin of conflict minerals used in our products.
-There is also uncertainty relating to the requirements of the regulations as a result of ongoing litigation challenging the constitutionality of portions of the regulations.
-In addition, the implementation of these rules could adversely affect the sourcing, supply and pricing of materials used in our products.
 Also, we may face disqualification as a supplier for customers and reputational challenges if the procedures we implement do not satisfy all concerned stakeholders.
+In addition, these rules could adversely affect the sourcing, supply and pricing of materials used in our products.